 #1 Make Your Car Headlights Shine

-This is the one that spurred on this post.
+This is the one that spurred this post.
 I just finished cleaning my car headlights because days will be getting shorter before we know it and they weren’t throwing off much light anymore.
 All you have to do to clean your headlights with toothpaste is brush them with an old toothbrush just like you would your teeth.
 Tiny circles.
 Then wipe off the majority of the paste before rinsing with a hose so it doesn’t drip toothpaste all over your car’s finish.

-#2 Clean Crayon off Walls
+#2 Clean Crayons off Walls

 Back in our renting days, we had done a final cleaning and painting of our apartment because we were moving the next morning.
-Wouldn’t you know that that was the first time my son ever thought drawing on the walls was a good idea.
+Wouldn’t you know that that was the first time my son ever thought drawing on the walls was a good idea?
 Maybe it was the newly painted white surface calling to him.
-Red and black crayon covered one of the walls of his room.
+Red and black crayons covered one of the walls of his room.
 I tried washing with dish soap (I mean Crayola is washable, right?).
 The crayon texture was gone, but the color remained.
-I called Crayola and apparently every color is washable, except black and red.
-Doesn’t that just figure.
+I called Crayola and apparently, every color is washable, except black and red.
+Doesn’t that just figure?
 I berated them that they should say Mostly Washable on the carton.
 Either way, I had an apartment inspection in just a few hours and I wasn’t about to lose my deposit.
 A gentle scrub with toothpaste removed the stain left behind from the crayon.
 This may remove some of the shine from higher gloss wall paints, so it’s best to use it on flat or eggshell paint finishes.